Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Experiments

-To validate the contribution and necessity of each component in our two-stage pruning framework, we conduct a detailed ablation study.
-Specifically, we evaluate the following three variants: \begin{itemize} \item \textit{\model w/o Coarse-grained Pruning}: This variant skips Stage 1 and applies only the fine-grained surprisal-based pruning directly to the original CoT. \item \textit{\model w/o Fine-grained Pruning}: This variant applies only the coarse-grained anchor-guided pruning from Stage 1, omitting the surprisal-based refinement in Stage 2. \item \textit{\model w/o Any Pruning}: Equivalent to the Original baseline, where the model is fine-tuned on the full, uncompressed CoT without any pruning. \end{itemize} Table~\ref{tab:ablation_v4_v5} reports results on LiveCodeBench v4\_v5, which is representative of the consistent trends observed across benchmarks.
+\paragraph{Effect of Different Components.} To validate the contribution of each component, we conduct an ablation study on three model variants.
+1) \textit{w/o Anchor-guided Pruning}: which skips Stage 1 and applies only surprisal-based pruning to the original CoT.
+2) \textit{w/o Surprisal-based Refining}: which omits the surprisal-based refinement stage; and 3) \textit{w/o Both Pruning}: equivalent to the original baseline, where the model is fine-tuned on the full, uncompressed CoT.
+Table~\ref{tab:ablation_v4_v5} presents the results on LiveCodeBench v4\_v5, which is representative of the consistent trends observed across benchmarks.
 Additional results are included in Appendix~\ref{sec:ablation_study_details}.

-The ablation study demonstrates that both pruning stages are essential and mutually complementary for achieving optimal accuracy and efficiency.
-First, removing the coarse-grained pruning stage (\textit{w/o Coarse-grained Pruning}) leads to a drop in both accuracy and efficiency.
-While the accuracy decrease is modest, the generation latency increases by a substantial \textbf{76.2\%} (from 2.61s to 4.60s), underscoring the importance of stage 1 in eliminating redundancy and narrowing the search space for subsequent processing.
-Second, removing the fine-grained pruning stage (\textit{w/o Fine-grained Pruning}) results in a significant degradation across all metrics.
-The accuracy drops by \textbf{12.4\%} (Pass@1 decreases from 36.19\% to 31.72\%) relative to the \model, and efficiency improvements are largely lost.
-This highlights that Stage 2—our surprisal-based pruning mechanism—is central to precisely identifying and preserving the most critical logical steps.
-In summary, the two stages operate in synergy: the coarse-grained anchor-guided pruning preliminarily removes redundant steps, while the fine-grained surprisal-based pruning further extracts the logical core of the reasoning trace.
-This two-stage process is key to \model's strong performance, significantly outperforming any single-stage variant.
+The results show that both pruning stages are essential and mutually complementary for optimal accuracy and efficiency.
+First, removing the anchor-guided pruning leads to a drop in both accuracy and efficiency.
+While the accuracy decrease is modest, the generation latency increases by a substantial \textbf{76.2\%} (from 2.61s to 4.60s), underscoring the importance of stage 1.
+Second, removing the surprisal-based refining results in a significant degradation across all metrics.
+The accuracy drops by \textbf{12.4\%} (Pass@1 decreases from 36.19\% to 31.72\%) relative to the \approach, and efficiency improvements are largely lost.
+This highlights that our surprisal-based pruning mechanism is essential to select the most critical steps.